Petschek Palace

 It was during the war years that the place gained its notoriety, as it immediately became the headquarters of Gestapo for the Protectorate of Bohemia and Moravia.
 It was here where the interrogations and torturing of the Czech resistance members took place, as well as the courts-martial established by Reinhard Heydrich which sent most of the prisoners to death or to Nazi concentration camps.
 Many people died as a result of imprisonment and torture in the building itself.
 A memorial plaque that commemorates the victims was unveiled on the corner of the building.

 In 1948 the building was acquired by the then-Czechoslovak Ministry of Foreign Trade.
 Today it is the residence of a part of the Czech Ministry of Industry and Trade.
 In 1989 the building became a National Cultural Monument (Národní kulturní památka).

-The exterior was used as stand-in for the Gemeinschaft Bank (Zurich, Switzerland) in the 2002 film Bourne Identity.
+The exterior was used as stand-in for the Gemeinschaft Bank (Zurich, Switzerland) in the 2002 film The Bourne Identity.